sirkotal/bounce/README.md

   <img src="images/figure_2.png" alt="valid-move">
 </p>

-However, if you don't have any legal moves available on your turn, you must instead remove any one of your checkers from the board concluding your turn.
+However, if you don't have any legal moves available on your turn, you must instead remove any one of your checkers from the board, concluding your turn.

 To win a game, all you need to do is to have all of your checkers in one group at the end of your turn.